elena/python-wiki-replica/README.md

 **TODO:**

-* Add a list of "active-pages".
+* Add a list of `active-pages`.
 Criteria:
   * not User pages (don't feel authority on these, though these are hard to identify -> perhaps seperate list of user pages, this is easy and should be done, adding now)
-  * arbitrary, I reckon maybe last ~400-or-so pages this is back to end of 2016
+  * arbitrary, I reckon maybe back to around 2016 as ordered by `last edited` date, this is ~400 pages including users, I think will come down to maybe ~250-300
-  * all pages linked from https://wiki.python.org/moin/LocalUserGroups ✨
+  * all pages linked from https://wiki.python.org/moin/LocalUserGroups ✨ irrespective of date
-* Add list of "user-pages" (easily defined as they will be represented after `last edited by`)
+* Add list of `user-pages` (easily defined as they will be represented after `last edited by`, with some nuances and likely imperfect)
+* Add list of `local-user-group-pages` (as linked per above)

+Next:

+* New directory tree and commit here:
+  * `Historical`
+  * `LocalUserGroups`
+  * `User` directory which will contain all user pages irrespective of date
+  * ?? rest of pages, don't want noise, maybe "`pages`" or "`active-pages`" or "`wiki`"? tbd
+* Backfill revision history for active pages
+* New django model for users (obviously not called users)

 **Completed:**